 What happens at a meeting?

 The meetings are a guided space for presence, silence, self-inquiry, and truth.
-The meetings begin with a short introductory talk followed by a guided meditation into our true nature.
-There is then time and space to explore any questions that you may have, to share your experience, or simply be together in presence.
-Meetings end with a period of silence.
+They often begin with a short talk and a guided meditation into our true nature.
+There is then time and space to explore any questions that you may have, to share your experience, or to simply be together in presence.

 What happens at a retreat?